SicMundus86/ProjectivyIconPack/README.md

 > **Tip:** For the best results, it’s recommended to use a **dark background for icons**, as the icons are designed to look their best on darker backgrounds.

 > **Note:** The Projectivy icon pack is designed and tested using Android / Google TV.
-If you are using a TV device that is running a mobile variant not designed for TVs, some icons may not auto-assign due to some applications using different activities for mpbile operating susyems.
-In this scenario, you can change them manually.
+If you are using a TV device that is running a mobile variant not designed for TVs, some icons may not auto-assign due to some applications using different activities for mobile operating systems.
+In this scenario, you may have to assign them manually.

 ---